 In 1986, like Santa Anna’s invading force from Mexico, the State Board of Education (SBOE) sought to enact regulations for home schooling families.
 In a public hearing in May of that year, thousands of home schoolers descended upon Austin.
 Like the Battle of San Jacinto, the SBOE was surprised and overwhelmed not only by the numbers but also by the articulate arguments challenging its authority to regulate and/or define private schools, having not been granted that power by the Texas legislature.

 The following year, the decision in the Leeper v.
 Arlington ISD case settled the matter.
-Home schools in Texas were and continue to be private schools.
+Home schools in Texas were and continue to be private schools for the purpose of compulsory attendance.
 In 1994 the Texas Supreme Court would agree in a unanimous decision, and our freedom was won.